LionSR/TeXRA/README.md

 Users appreciate release notes as you update your extension.

+## [0.2.8]

+UI improvements:
+* moved to using h3 for section headers and h4 for subsections.
+* right-aligned the button for latexdiff and latexdiff-vc

 ## [0.2.7]

 * added the latexdiff-vs button to diff with a version in the commit history